-Muthu has lived all over the globe—India, Papua New Guinea, Australia—and across the United States—in California, Texas, Virginia, Georgia, and soon Washington state.
-Moving around throughout his life has given Muthu a unique global perspective on investing that he’ll be bringing to Group Health Foundation this July, when he joins as our chief investment officer (CIO).
+Muthu has lived all over the globe—India, Papua New Guinea, Australia—and across the United States—in California, Texas, Virginia, Georgia, and soon Washington State.
+Moving around throughout his life has given Muthu a unique global perspective that he’ll be bringing to Group Health Foundation this July, when he joins as our chief investment officer (CIO).

 Muthu is a seasoned asset management professional with experience investing globally across various asset classes, including private equity, venture capital, real estate, real assets, and both public and private investments in emerging economies.
 For more than 15 years, he has built investment portfolios and led investment teams to source, underwrite, and manage assets for nonprofit institutions.